 - Stable enough to stand in

-Well built and well designed, the Wilderness Systems ATAK 140 is everything you want in a hunting and fishing boat.
+Well built and well designed, the Wilderness Systems ATAK 140 is everything you want in a duck hunting kayak.

 Wilderness Systems knows it’s important to be comfortable while you’re on the water, so they’ve spent a lot of time making sure their seat is both comfortable, adjustable, and quick-drying.